Core Curriculum for Oncology Nursing - Elsevier eBook on VitalSource, 5th Edition

-ONS, Joanne K. Itano, PhD, RN, APRN, Associate Vice President, Academic Affairs; Associate Professor of Nursing, University of Hawaii, Honolulu, Hawaii, Jeannine Brant, PhD, APRN, AOCN, Oncology Clinical Nurse Specialist and Nurse Scientist, Billings Clinic, Billings, Montana, Francisco Conde, Francisco A. Conde, PhD, AOCNS®, FAAN
+ONS, Joanne K. Itano, PhD, RN, APRN, Associate Vice President, Academic Affairs; Associate Professor of Nursing, University of Hawaii, Honolulu, Hawaii, Jeannine Brant, PhD, APRN, AOCN, FAAN, Oncology Nurse Specialist, Director and Lead Scientist, Collaborative Science and Innovation, Billings Clinic, Billings, Montana, Francisco Conde, Francisco A. Conde, PhD, AOCNS®, FAAN

 Advanced Practice Registered Nurse

 Queen’s Medical Center